An instrumented baffle for the Advanced Virgo Input Mode Cleaner End Mirror: Instrumented Baffle Operation

-As mentioned above, the baffle was installed in April 2021 and has been collecting data continuously since its installation.
-The saved data includes not only the ADC counts of the 76 photodiodes, but also the values of the 16 temperature sensors and the voltage and current that the power supply provides to the electronics.
-These data are stored as CSV files in a local server, to allow quick performance studies, as well as in an InfluxDB database~\cite{influxdata}, for easier access and real-time data visualisation with Grafana~\cite{grafana}.
+As mentioned above, the instrumented baffle was installed in front of the end mirror of the IMC cavity in April 2021 and has been collecting data continuously since its installation.
+The saved data include not only the ADC counts of the 76 photodiodes, but also the values of the 16 temperature sensors and the voltage and current that the power supply provides to the electronics.
+These data are stored as CSV files in a local server, to allow quick performance studies, as well as in an \textsc{InfluxDB} database~\cite{influxdata}, for easier access and real-time data visualisation with \textsc{grafana}~\cite{grafana}.

 The suspended baffle operates at room temperature and under HV conditions, without any cooling system due to the limitations dictated by the suspension.
 So far no overheating has been observed thanks to efficient heat dissipation from the gold-plated PCB, a careful design of the mechanical couplings with the stainless steel structure and a moderate operating tension.
 In any case, there is a protection system that shuts down the baffle if any of the ADC temperatures exceeds $35^{\,\circ}$~C. Figures~\ref{fig:temperatureWekly}~and~\ref{fig:temperatureMontly} show the weekly and monthly evolution of the temperature, respectively.
 The sensor showing the highest temperature is the one closest to the controller.
 Since its commissioning, the data taken by the baffle show good stability, as can be seen in figure~\ref{fig:stability}.